2018 Tax Information

 If you live in Illinois, you also get some added state tax benefits.
 Contributions to your Bright Start account are tax deductible.
 You’ll enjoy a deduction of up to $10,000 per year ($20,000 if married and filing jointly) and you pay no state income tax on earnings and withdrawals that are used for qualified college expenses1

 .
 You can also deduct the contribution portion (but not earnings) of rollovers from other state 529 plans.

 To be deductible for a calendar year you must make the contribution before the end of that given calendar year.
 Contributions postmarked on or before December 31, will be treated as having been made in the year in which it was sent.

-But keep in mind – if the money is spent on non-qualified college expenses, you’ll pay taxes on your earnings, plus an additional 10% federal tax.
-And the amount of any deduction previously taken for Illinois income tax purposes is subject to recapture if assets are rolled over to a non-Illinois 529 plan.
+But keep in mind – if the money is spent on non-qualified expenses, you’ll pay taxes on your earnings, plus an additional 10% federal tax.
+And the amount of any deduction previously taken for Illinois income tax purposes is subject to recapture when withdrawn for non-qualified purposes or if assets are rolled over to a non-Illinois 529 plan.
 Other states offer similar benefits to their residents, so if you live outside of Illinois it’s a good idea to do some comparison shopping.